 The first program is called Introduction and is free and contains 7 courses and around two-dozen challenges.
 It teaches you how to get the most out of your Operator instance.

-The Pink Badge training program is a brand-new concept in the world of cybersecurity education.
+The second program, called The Pink Badge training program, is a brand-new concept in the world of cybersecurity education.
 This program, utilizing the structure of our normal programs, is a 5-week course on introductory red team skills.
 Each week has a recorded lecture and 3-8 hours of homework.
 By the end of the class, students will be capable of running basic security assessments at their organizations.
 This program is geared toward technical - but not security - practitioners.

 Solving the problem